Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: loop algorithm

-The off-diagonal update process is designed to involve three distinct stages: merge, loop, and unmerge.
-As shown in Fig.\ref{fig1} (b) and Fig.\ref{fig2}(a), at the beginning of the off-diagonal update, the single-site operator (constant and off-diagonal operators) can merge with a random site to construct a merged operator.
-For the sake of simplicity, only the nearest neighbor sites are considered for this merging process.
-Then, when the worm passes through the merged operator, the spin configuration will change.
+Our off-diagonal update process is designed to involve three distinct stages:\textbf{ merge, loop, and unmerge}.{Fig.~\ref{fig2} illustrates the off-diagonal update process.} As shown in Fig.~\ref{fig1} (b) and Fig.~\ref{fig2}(a)(b), at the beginning of the off-diagonal update, the single-site operator (constant and off-diagonal operators) can merge with a random site to construct a merged operator. {The dashed-line boxes highlight the evolution of operators during the merge-unmerge steps.} For the sake of simplicity, only the nearest neighbor sites are considered for this merging process.
+Then, at the loop stage, a worm (also called the loop head) is created at a leg.
+As it moves, it flips the spin configuration at every site it traverses.
 At last, with the help of the unmerge process, the merged operator will transfer back to the single-site operator, so that the off-diagonal operator can move to different sites.

-Different from the directed loop algorithm \cite{SSE_Sandvik_2}, the worm here does not necessitate forming a closed loop because the magnetization is not conserved due to the transverse field.
-Consequently, the worm undergoes the start-run-stop procedure.
+{For the loop stage,} the worm here does not necessitate forming a closed loop because the magnetization is not conserved due to the transverse field.
+Consequently, the worm undergoes the \textbf{ start-run-stop procedure}.
 In the start process, a merged operator is randomly selected.
 For the constant merged operators, any of the four legs can serve as the starting point.
 In contrast, for the off-diagonal merged operators, only two legs are eligible for selection; choosing otherwise would result in the emergence of an invalid operator.
 Then, the spin at the initial leg is flipped, and these two distinct types of merged operators can interchange with each other.

-When the worm runs on the configuration, it will meet three different operators, and corresponding transfer strategies are different as illustrated in Fig.\ref{fig2}(b). (i) \textbf{Diagonal operator}: Only direct passing through and bounce-back are allowed because lack of spin exchange operators, and the acceptability follows the Metropolis way. (ii) \textbf{Off-diagonal merged operator}: The worm can randomly exit at one of the other three legs with equal probability. (iii) \textbf{Constant merged operator}: The worm always passes through directly.
+When the worm runs on the configuration, it will meet three different operators, and corresponding transfer strategies are different as illustrated in Fig.~\ref{fig2}(b). (i) \textbf{Diagonal operator}: Only direct passing through and bounce-back are allowed because lack of spin exchange operators, and the acceptability follows the Metropolis way. (ii) \textbf{Off-diagonal merged operator}: The worm can randomly exit at one of the other three legs with equal probability. (iii) \textbf{Constant merged operator}: The worm always passes through directly.
 All spins along the path are flipped except for the bounce-back process since the entrance leg is visited twice.